TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 *  It is confusing to developers who seldom contribute
 *  We cannot give a caption and state the file name where the code should go.
 *  The script language is only stated implicitly.
-*  Such codeblocks cannot be easily copy-pasted to use them as models for your own code-blocks.
+*  Such code blocks cannot be easily copy-pasted to use them as foundation for your own code blocks.

 Change such code-blocks as follows: